jd6-37/ps2-textures-downloader/README.md

 ## For Mod Teams - Using this Tool for Your Project <a name="forking"></a>

-This app was created by an team member for their project, but it is open-source and can be used for other PS2 texture-replacement mod projects.
+This app was created by a mod team member for their team's project, but it is open-source and can be used for other PS2 texture-replacement mod projects.
 Feel free to fork the repo, customize it for your own project, and share the customized app with your community.

 #### REPO CONFIG SETTINGS